 Causes, incidence, and risk factors

-Secondary parkinsonism may be caused by disorders such as:
+Secondary parkinsonism may be caused by health problems, including:

 - Diffuse Lewy body disease